mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 public parseState/result projection
 ```

-Every combinator has one raw executor. `or`, `then`, `skip`, `next` and
+Every combinator has one raw executor. `or`, `then`, `skip`, `next`, `wrap`
-`sepBy` own their exact atomic rollback locally.
-Each saves only direct scalar
+and `sepBy` own their exact atomic rollback locally.
+Each saves only direct
-locals such as entry value and diagnostic length and restores them on the
+scalar locals such as entry value and diagnostic length and restores them on
-child mismatch/fault paths required by accepted M2.
-Checkpoints may not move
+the child mismatch/fault paths required by accepted M2.
+Checkpoints may not
-to a parent/owner, because that would recur as TOL.
+move to a parent/owner, because that would recur as TOL.
 They may not become a
-transaction object, lease, region or journal. `map`, `trim`, `wrap` and
+transaction object, lease, region or journal. `map`, `trim` and `lazy` add no
-`lazy` add no speculative owner beyond the atomic combinators they invoke.
+speculative owner beyond the atomic combinators they invoke.
 Ordinary value arrays/objects required by the JSON product are allowed;
 per-run control-plane arrays/objects are not.